|In the past almost five months, we’ve only seen one wildebeest run through the garden. Last night two visitors were quite a thrill.|

 “Sighting of the Day in the Bush”

-In the past several days after celebrating our 27 years together, we’ve found ourselves reviewing the time we’ve spent together.
-As most couples some of it was easy and other times were challenging.
+In the past several days, after celebrating our 27 years together, we’ve found ourselves reviewing the time we’ve spent together.
+Like most couples, some of it was easy, and other times were challenging.
 But, the one constant has been our love for one another.

 |Elephant viewing from the fence between Marloth Park and Kruger National Park.|

-Yesterday, while driving through Marloth Park we raised a number of questions regarding “what ifs,” and how we handled them at this point in our lives.
-Most likely this is a conversation some couples dare to discuss from time to time, especially as we age.
+Yesterday, while driving through Marloth Park, we raised several questions regarding “what ifs” and how we handled them at this point in our lives.
+Most likely, this is a conversation some couples dare to discuss from time to time, especially as we age.

 These are tough questions none of us likes to contemplate.
-The answers don’t come easily if one is being honest with their partner.
-And sure, it’s important to have a plan in mind as we age, as to what our best options may be in these difficult situations.
+The answers don’t come easily if one is honest with their partner.
+And sure, it’s essential to have a plan in mind as we age, as to what our best options may be in these difficult situations.

 |There may be one elephant or 40.
 However many there may be, we’re always thrilled to see them.|

-Since we have no home, answers to these types of questions become all the more difficult to answer.
-Of course, we’ve discussed many possible scenarios and like you, have ideas in mind what we may do in such a situation, or in the case of an unforeseen emergency; injury, surgery or debilitating illness.
+Since we have no home, answers to these questions become all the more difficult to answer.
+Of course, we’ve discussed many possible scenarios and, like you, have ideas in mind what we may do in such a situation or the case of an unforeseen emergency; injury, surgery, or debilitating illness.

 |An ostrich on a leisurely walk in the park.|